 Same with the Social Media Community

 For instance, on Facebook, a “Status Update” is the same as a post.
-On LinkedIn, however, an “update” is you telling the world what’s going on or sharing a website or article and a “post” is a longer article written for LinkedIn’s blog, Pulse.
+On LinkedIn, however, you can “start a post” where you tell the world what’s going on or sharing a website.
+Or you can write a longer article for LinkedIn’s blog.
 It’s like writing for the Business Journal.
 A Tweet is a Twitter post.
 Retweeting is sharing someone else’s post on Twitter.
 You “Pin” a picture or a video onto a Pinterest board and “repin” someone else’s pin on one of your boards where your followers can see it — or sharing.
 (Related: Free Social Media Glossary)

-You “Friend” someone and “Like” a page on Facebook; “Follow” someone on Twitter and Pinterest; “Connect” with someone on LinkedIn; and “Circle” someone on Google+.
+You “Friend” someone and “Like” a page on Facebook; “Follow” someone on Twitter, Instagram and Pinterest; and you “Connect” with someone on LinkedIn;

 When it comes to culture, the networks differ also.
 Twitter is the only one where you’re expected to thank people for following, retweeting and mentioning you.
 LinkedIn is a community of professionals.
-Respect that.
+Respect that — keep religion and politics out of it unless, of course, those are the industries you’re in.
 Don’t put a silly picture instead of your head shot.
 No one is going to take you seriously!
-(Related: 11 LinkedIn Reputation Killers) Keep funny, personal stuff on Facebook – but remember, if you post it “Public” anyone can see it!
+Keep funny, personal stuff on Facebook and Instagram — but remember, if you post it “Public” anyone can see it!

 But, be tactful.
 Don’t share too much.
-Save really personal stuff for your personal Facebook updates, personal Twitter & Pinterest accounts.
+Save really personal stuff for your personal Facebook updates, personal Twitter, Instagram & Pinterest accounts.

 Sure, there is some technology involved, but don’t let it overwhelm you.
-Just like learning a new software program or a new language – take one at a time.
-That’s what we do in the Social Media Marketing Boot Camp.
-(Click here for the Schedule).
-And if you need extra help, we’ve added a 6th optional, interactive session at no additional charge.
-We want you to feel at home in these communities.
+It’s just like learning a new software program or a new language — take one at a time.
+You want to feel at home in these communities.

 Learning anything requires practice.